pecknigel/learning-resources/index.md

 ## Open Source Projects

 Get involved in our open source projects.
 Very limited guidance here.
 Find your own way.
+Book a session with Nigel for help getting started if these seem interesting but you don’t know how to start.

 **Open Fruit Machine**
 [README](https://github.com/pecknigel/open-fruit-machine/blob/main/README.md)